Soft labelling for semantic segmentation: Bringing coherence to label down-sampling: Introduction

 \section{Introduction}

-Semantic segmentation is a core component for many core applications, e.g., autonomous driving.
-Semantic segmentation algorithms assign a class label to each pixel in an image, being typically trained by supervised multi-class learning with training sets composed of color images and pixel-level multi-class categorical labels.
+\IEEEPARstart{S}{emantic} segmentation is a core component for many core applications (e.g., autonomous driving \cite{Cordts2016Cityscapes} and medicine \cite{9126262}).
+Semantic segmentation methods assign a class label to each pixel in an image, being typically trained by supervised multi-class learning with training sets composed of colour images and pixel-level multi-class categorical labels.

 Recent semantic segmentation proposals have relied on ever-larger and varied datasets; and high-performance hardware such as Graphical-Processing-Units (GPUs).
 Hardware advances allowed training using full-resolution images with larger batch sizes \cite{NVIDIA_semseg}, and employing resource-expensive regional losses \cite{2019_zhao_rmi}.
-In fact, the former has been proved to be a binding factor for getting state-of-the-art performance (e.g., see HRNetV2 in Figure \ref{fig:SOTA_COMP_CS}).
+In fact, the former has been shown to be a binding factor in achieving state-of-the-art performance (e.g., the Cityscapes state-of-the-art top-performing HRNetV2 \cite{Wang_2023_CVPR} in Figure \ref{fig:SOTA_COMP_CS} uses a batch size of 16 images for training).
 However, training with full-resolution images requires high computational and storage resources \cite{8803154}.
 This hindrance creates a huge barrier for budget-constrained research, thus limiting the development of competitive proposals to the availability of large computation facilities.
-For example, a high-end 32GB GPU is required to train a recent multi-scale method with a batch size of one full-resolution image \textbf{\cite{NVIDIA_semseg}} from the Cityscapes benchmark \cite{Cordts2016Cityscapes}.
-It is commonly agreed that larger batch sizes are crucial to increase semantic segmentation performance \cite{zhou2019semantic}, e.g., improvements over 300\% are obtained by increasing batch sizes from 2 to 8 \cite{liang2019winter}.
-The setups for top-performing methods range from 4 \cite{li2022deep} to 50 \cite{deeplabv3plus2018} high-end GPUs, keeping away a large part of the scientific community from competitive research in the topic.
-To operate in resource-limited setups, lightweight methods have been proposed to counterbalance the resource requirements by reducing the number of parameters.
-This enables the use of mid-range GPUs, generally at the expense of performance.
-Examples of these methods are Lednet \cite{8803154}, DFA \cite{Li2019DFANetDF}, GAS \cite{Lin2020GraphGuidedAS}, Espnet \cite{mehta2018espnetv2}, BiSeNet \cite{Yu_2018_ECCV} and RealSS \cite{hong2021deep}, whose trade-off between performance and resources is depicted in Figure \ref{fig:SOTA_COMP_CS}.
+For example, a high-end 32GB GPU is required to train a recent multi-scale method with a batch size of one full-resolution image \cite{NVIDIA_semseg} from the Cityscapes benchmark \cite{Cordts2016Cityscapes}.
+It is commonly agreed that larger batch sizes are crucial to increase semantic segmentation performance \cite{zhou2019semantic} (e.g., improvements over 300\% are obtained by increasing batch sizes from 2 to 8 \cite{liang2019winter}).
+The setups for top-performing methods range from 4 \cite{li2022deep} to 50 \cite{deeplabv3plus2018} high-end GPUs, keeping away a large part of the scientific community from competitive research on the topic.